mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_charts.md

 !!! tip

-    Custom charts can be targeted by [Filters](filters.md) or [Parameters](parameters.md).
+    Custom charts can be targeted by [Filters](filters.md) or [Parameters](parameters.md) without any additional configuration.
 We will showcase both possibilities in the following examples.
-In particular the `Parameters` in combination with custom charts can be extremely versatile in achieving custom functionality.
+In particular the `Parameters` in combination with custom charts can be highly versatile in achieving custom functionality.

 ## Enhanced `plotly.express` chart with reference line

-!!! example "Custom `plotly.express` scatter chart"
+!!! example "Custom `plotly.express` scatter chart with a `Parameter`"
     === "app.py"
         ```py
         import vizro.models as vm